MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 -   This example uses remote SMB 3.0 shares to store the backup data, so primary hardware requirements center around the File Server nodes rather than the Hyper\-V nodes.
 The following hardware configuration is used in CPS for backup and production storage.
 Note that the overall hardware is used for both backup and production storage, but the number of drives listed in the drive enclosures are only those used for backup.

-    -   4 node Scale Out File Server cluster
+    -   Four node Scale Out File Server cluster

     -   Per node configuration

         -   2x Intel\(R\) Xeon\(R\) CPU E5\-2650 0 @ 2.00GHz, 2001 MHz, 8 cores, 16 logical processors

-        -   128GB 1333MHz RDIMM memory
+        -   128 GB 1333 MHz RDIMM memory

         -   Storage connections: 2 ports of SAS, 1 port of 10GbE iWarp\/RDMA

-    -   4 JBOD drive enclosures
+    -   Four JBOD drive enclosures

         -   18 Disks in each JBOD - 16 x 4TB HDDs \+ 2 x 800GB SSDs